graalworkshop/graalworkshop.github.io/2020/index.md

 **Where:** San Diego, CA, USA

-Researchers and practitioners are invited to the second Graal compiler workshop to be held at CGO 2020.
+Researchers and practitioners are invited to participate in the second Graal compiler workshop to be held at CGO 2020.
 The workshop is co-located with CC, HPCA, and PPoPP in San Diego, CA.

 Topics of interest (not limited to):
 - making effective use of the Graal JIT compiler